TepsicMarko/zavrsni/README.md

   - Specifies the drop location and file count
   - Shows transfer progress
   - End transfer (only closes the dialog, but doesn't actually stop file transfer)
+- #### Message Dialog
+  - Showed when a warning or a error occurs
+  - Can provide options for handling the message

 <br>